Keep MSWD Away from ID8: Protect Our Water

 September 23, 2025

-CVWD Tables ID-8 Divestiture After Unanimous Community Opposition
+CVWD Tables ID-8 Divestiture After Strong Community Opposition

-Not a single ID-8 resident supports the proposal.
-Board votes to table pending MSWD completing a financial and feasibility analysis AND a public process.
+More than 20 ID-8 residents filled the room to oppose the proposal.
+The board voted to table the item pending MSWD completing a financial and feasibility analysis AND a public process.
 Neither condition was documented as completed before Barrett signed the Letter of Intent.

 Community Win (Temporary)Item Not Dead